 In addition, our students take part in service projects on their own such as Medicine and Health Day at the Boys and Girls Club and volunteering at the Bradley Free Clinic.

-Community and Diversity Advisory Board
+Community Engagement Advisory Board

 Students in the Interprofessional Leadership Course are divided into teams of around nine students.
-Since many students are not from Southwest Virginia, the Virginia Tech Carilion School of Medicine has a Community and Diversity Advisory Board that helps network the students into the community and provide ideas and locations for their service learning projects that are based on their individual personal values.
+Since many students are not from Southwest Virginia, the Virginia Tech Carilion School of Medicine has a Community Engagement Advisory Board that helps network the students into the community and provide ideas and locations for their service learning projects that are based on their individual personal values.